mattburnett-repo/generic_code_challenge_02/README.md

 You should find the backend app at `http://localhost:4000`

 ## Frontend
-Open a separate terminal window and cd to the `coding-challenge-mattburnett-repo` directory.
+Open a separate terminal window and cd to the `generic_code_challenge_02` directory.

 Change to the frontend directory and install the frontend modules:
 ```sh